ruizink/ruizink.github.io/about.md

 Apart from that, I have way too many hobbies: from photography all the way to rc helicopter flying.

 <br>
-Can't really finish without stating a huge fact: I'm really lucky to live and work surrounded by a dozen of absolute ninjas.
+Can't really finish without staying: I'm really lucky to live and work surrounded by a dozen of absolute ninjas.
 They inspire me, they share the same enthusiasm, and that's nothing but pure awesomeness.

 <br>
 **Later chaps!**